cirmatch/cirmatch/README.md

-Crimatch :
+Cirmatch :

-Crimatch is a fullstack recycling B2B marketplace where users can buy and sell recyclable materials like PET, LDPE, and HDPE.
+Cirmatch is a fullstack recycling B2B marketplace where users can buy and sell recyclable materials like PET, LDPE, and HDPE.
 The platform supports secure authentication, product management, and admin controls.

 Features :